 Parting Gift

 Thankfully we could follow the bird for a few more seconds as it landed at one spot, moved to another, and then slowly made its way into the middle of the colony.
-We clicked as many pictures as we could, at times not stopping to check but trusting our instinct that the bird would have been captured decently in a few pics at least!
-The bird disappeared from our view soon.
-We showed the team monitoring the site the picture we clicked to make sure we’ve got the right bird and they confirmed the id, leaving us ecstatic!
+We clicked as many pictures as we could, at times not stopping to check but trusting our instinct that the bird would have been captured decently in a few shots at least!
+Soon, the bird disappeared from our view.
+We showed the Christ and team monitoring the site the pictures we clicked to make sure we’ve got the right bird and they confirmed the id, leaving us ecstatic!

 Chirs was beaming with joy too – he always does his absolute best to ensure everyone in the group see the birds properly and the sighting of Roseate Tern was another feather in his cap.
 We couldn’t have asked for a better leader and guide!
 It would leave a huge vacuum when he finally hangs his boots as the leader of this group later this year.
 But, that’s for later.
 Let’s not get into that now.